ewise-systems/aegisJS/README.md

 * `value` \<Boolean> A default value that must be updated with a user-supplied input if the prompt is editable.
 * `type` \<Boolean> Can be `lov` (list of values), `input` (string), `image` (base64 image data string), and `password` (sensitive string).

-### start(instCode, prompts)

-Upon calling this function, the aggregation will immediately run whether or not a subscriber has been attached to the stream.
-There is no `.run` method in this implementation.
+### initializeOta(instCode, prompts[, jwt])

+Returns an object that can get valid institutions for data aggregation and their prompts, as well as provide means to start, stop and resume the aggregation.

 * `instCode` \<String> An institution code that is registered in the eWise PDV.
 * `prompts` Array\<Prompt> An array of objects.
 Each object is made of a `key` corresponding to the `key` returned in `getInstitutions`, and a `value` corresponding to the user-supplied credentials for that key.
+* `jwt` \<String> A valid eWise-issued JWT.
 * Returns: `OTAControlObject`

-##### OTAControlObject
+## OTAControlObject

+### run()

+Upon calling this function, the aggregation will return immediately run.

 An object that contains a stream and methods to control it.
-The stream automatically pauses when it receives an object with a `status` equal to `userInput` from the PDV server.
+The stream filters out data when it receives duplicate events from the PDV server.

-* `run` \<Function> Begins the polling process against the PDV server.
-Returns a monadic event stream which can be mapped, switched, flattened, etc. Each stream event is a `PDVPollingObject`.
+* Returns: a monadic event stream which can be mapped, switched, flattened, etc. Each stream event is a `PDVPollingObject`.
 Subscribing to this stream will grant you access to each event.
-* `resume` \<Function> Resumes the aggregation if it is paused, allowing the stream to continue.
-Takes an array of Prompts as input.
-* `stop` \<Function> Terminates the aggregation, which will eventually terminate the stream.

 ##### PDVPollingObject
 * `processId` \<String> A string that uniquely identifies a currently running process.
 * `profileId` \<String> A string that uniquely identifies a user's account for a certain institution.
 * `status` \<String> Describes the status of the currently running process.
 It can be `running`, `error`, `userInput`, `stopped`, `partial`, or `done`
 * `type` \<String> A string that describes the type of action being performed.
 Can be `aggregate`.

+### resume(prompts)

+Resumes the aggregation if it is paused, allowing the stream to continue.
+Takes an array of Prompts as input.

+* Returns: `Task(Error, {})`

+### stop()

+Terminates the aggregation, which will eventually terminate the stream.

+* Returns: `Task(Error, {})`

 ## Contributing and Community Guidelines
 Please see our [contributing guide](https://github.com/ewise-systems/aegisJS/blob/develop/CONTRIBUTING.md) and our [code of conduct](https://github.com/ewise-systems/aegisJS/blob/develop/CODE_OF_CONDUCT.md) for guides on how to contribute to this project.